 - 1933 – The functions of the Bureau were transferred to the Dept. of Labor and became the Immigration and Naturalization Service (INS).

 - 1940 – The INS was moved to the Dept. of Justice.
-Legislation required foreign nationals to register.
+The legislation required foreign nationals to register.

 - 2003 – The INS was abolished and functions moved to the Bureau of Citizenship and Immigration Services within the Dept. of Homeland Security.